NiklasReha/snakegame/README.md

 # snakegame
-A simple implementaion of the well known snakegame in rust
+A simple implementation of the well known snakegame in rust